 Navigation : The navigation of the Milagrow Aguabot 7.0 Cashmere is pretty decent.
 It cleans a room of 10ft x 12ft really well in about 15 minutes.
 It manages to get out of small areas, but this takes a little more time.
 It tends to get stuck on the raised area at the bathing room door, so we just roll up our bath mat there, and that takes care of it.
 It goes over our bath mat, but we prefer to dust it and roll it up so the floor below gets cleaned properly.

 Auto charging : This is only useful if the charger is in the same room that is being cleaned or it is set to clean the whole house at one time.
 We often need to put our machine into the docking station manually, because we clean one room at a time only.

 The virtual wall : works nicely and is very useful.

 What would have been nice : Some kind of handle to carry the machine when we take it to another room.
-And a way to switch the auto charging function off, when it’s in a room other than that with the charger, so that the battery doesn’t completely run down.
-And there’s enough charge for it to find the charger when we bring it back.
+And a way to switch the auto charging function off, when it’s in a room other than that with the charger, so that the battery doesn’t completely run down while it searches for a charger.

 Was it worth it?